 The safety of calcium channel blockers in children has not been established; however, no problems have been found to date.
 Discuss the risks and benefits of giving your child calcium channel blockers with your child's doctor.

 Older adults have more side effects from calcium channel blockers than younger people.
-As a result, lower doses are frequently prescribed.
+Doctors usually prescribe lower doses.